Info-ag/labplaner/README.md

 ```

 ### Contribute
-Push requests are alyways welcome!
+Pull requests are alyways welcome!
 Feel free to fork the project and improve it.
 ## License

    Copyright 2018 Life-Science Lab <Informatik-ag@life-science-lab.net>